10 Ways to Live a More Sustainable Life

 - Transportation – This can be a tricky one for many if public transportation isn’t an easily accessible option (think suburbs, small towns, and rural areas).
 However, this can also be an excuse.
 I am trying to optimize my driving routes when I run errands, and choosing to only go to the grocery store once a week.
 I began these practices in December and already see a change in my routine and my car mileage!
 If you want to be an overachiever, you may consider purchasing an electric hybrid vehicle, but that is not a baby step in my book and may not be an option for many.

 - Cleaning Products – I am transitioning to natural cleaners.
 Many I will be or already am mixing at home.
-Others, I leave up to sustainable companies like Seventh Generation, Mrs. Meyers, and Honest.
+Others, I leave up to sustainable home cleaning supply companies like Seventh Generation, Mrs. Meyers, and Honest.
 I’ve also heard good things about Method.
 There is no need to take all the convenience out of life when trying to live more sustainably.
 Just make sure you are checking labels and making sure the companies stand behind what they purport through mission statements and marketing.

 - Unplug – I am trying to unplug devices and small appliances when not in use or charging.
 There is no need for them to continue drawing power, no matter how negligible an amount it is.
 There is an alternate definition here, too, where we should take the time as humans to unplug.
 We need to step back from our constant need to tweet, Instagram, and text so that we can see and experience the world we are trying to save.